 - Negative reinforcement – responding and highlighting negatives.

-How Organisation can foster a less stressful environment:
+How an Organisation can foster a less stressful environment:

 - Promote and facilitate discussion